CiscoDevNet/intersight-powershell/docs/Initialize-IntersightComputeServerOpStatus.md

 ```

 ### -ConfigState
 The configured state of these settings in the target server.
 The value is any one of Applied, Applying, Failed.
 Applied - The state denotes that the settings are applied successfully in the target server.
 Applying - The state denotes that the settings are being applied in the target server.
-Failed - The state denotes that the settings could not be applied in the target server.\n* `Applied` - User configured settings are in applied state.\n* `Applying` - User settings are being applied on the target server.\n* `Failed` - User configured settings could not be applied.
+Failed - The state denotes that the settings could not be applied in the target server.\n* `Applied` - User configured settings are in applied state.\n* `Applying` - User settings are being applied on the target server.\n* `Scheduled` - User configured settings are scheduled to be applied.\n* `Failed` - User configured settings could not be applied.

 ```yaml
 Type: ComputeServerOpStatus.ConfigStateEnum